sjain882/HELEN-ClearType-Toggle/.github/README.md

 ‎
 ## Usage:

+If you are using Windows XP - please download & install .NET Framework 4 from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=17718).

+If you are using Windows 7 - please obtain .NET Framework 4 via Windows Update or from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=17718).

+If you are using Windows 10 - no extra steps are required prior to usage of this application.

-1. Please ensure you have a currently supported version of HELEN installed.
+1. Please ensure you have a currently supported version of HELEN installed and that all HELEN windows are closed.

 2. Download the latest release from [here](https://github.com/sjain882/HELEN-ClearType-Toggle/releases/latest/download/HelenClearTypeToggle.exe) and run it.